 These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

-There are a number of state and territory schemes in place that we’ll mention, but this article will primarily focus on Indigenous Business Australia (IBA) home loans.
+There are also a number of state and territory schemes that we'll cover, but this article will primarily focus on Indigenous Business Australia (IBA) home loans.

 What is an Indigenous Business Australia home loan?

-IBA home loans allow eligible homebuyers to purchase:
+IBA home loans helps eligible First Nations homebuyers to purchase:

 An established residential property